2yuri/Sum-2-values/README.md

 # Sum-2-values
-Digit the values and sum them
+# Digit the values and sum them
+Learning